 - Clean record (certificate of no criminal record from the police station in the employee’s home country).

-When the employee applies for a work visa for Argentina, they can also organise visas as dependents for any spouses, parents, and children under 18 should at the same time and must submit all the same paperwork for these dependents with the exception of employment-related records.
+When the employee applies for a work visa for Argentina, they can also organise visas as dependents for any spouses, parents, and children under 18 at the same time.
+They must submit all the same paperwork for these dependents, with the exception of employment-related records.

 After arriving in Argentina:

 - a work identification number (Código Único de Identificación Laboral, abbreviated as CUIL).
 This serves a similar function as a social security number.
 The CUIL also serves as an individual tax identification number for employers and can be applied for by registering with the National Social Security fund (ANSES).

 - a National Identity Card (Documento nacional de identidad, abbreviated as DNI).
 Its function is similar to a social security number and it is needed for entering into contractual agreements such as renting or buying property and setting up a bank account.
 The DNI can be obtained by registering with the local Registry of People office within 90 days of arrival in Argentina.